nilslommen/Loopy/README.md

 This process should take no more than an hour.
 The results will be saved in the file `result_loopy.csv`.
 Afterwards, the Docker image can be removed with `docker rmi loopy`.
+See our [artifact](https://zenodo.org/records/18188082), for more information on how to run the other tools.